florendell/florendell.github.io/_pages/teaching.md

 nav_order: 5
 ---

-*Univeristy of Stirling*
+*Teaching Quailifcations and Recognition*
 - Associate Fellowship of Higher Education Academy
++ Fellowship of the Higher Education Academy in completion

-Modules I teach on: Environmental Policy and Management, Environmental Policy (MSc), Global Environmental Issues, Sustainable Development and Environmental Hazards
+Modules I have tuaght on: Environmental Policy and Management, Environmental Policy (MSc), Global Environmental Issues, Sustainable Development and Environmental Hazards
-Topics I teach: Air Pollution,sustianable development goals, environmental policy
+Modules I coordinate: Field Skills (BSc) and Conservation Biology (MSc) Topics of expertise include: Envionemntal Pollution, Air Pollution, Sustianable Development Goals, Environmental Policy and Risk Assessment, Conservation Biology and Ecology, Labratory and Field Skills

 *Univeristy of Exeter*
 * Teaching in Higher Education (LTHE Stage 1 and 2)

+*Journal Club and active involvement in improving learning and teaching at UoS* I have been actively involved in the pedagogical Journal Club, leading a sessions the use of audio and media feedback for students.
+In this session we critically discussed providing students with audio feedback, including how this relates to equality, diversity, and inclusion and the visions of our teaching at Stirling.

 -----
 *Scientific Outreach:*